 - Load balance resources across controllers: This setting controls session launch.
-Launch requests are either load balanced across the Sites or distributed in failover order, regardless of whether the Sites are “identical” or not.
-Session sharing takes precedence over a load balancing decision.
+Launch requests are either load balanced (round robin) across the Sites or distributed in failover order, regardless of whether the Sites are “identical” or not.
+Session sharing takes precedence over a load balancing decision and note that load balancing does not account for load index.
 Therefore, if a user already has a session in Site B and launches another applications or desktop, that session will also launch in Site B (assuming the application or desktop is available there).

 Some use cases that are not handled well through the GUI are combinations of load balancing and failover or combinations of identical and non-identical sites.
 For instance, if there are two production sites that need to be load balanced and one DR site that is only be used if both production sites are down, the GUI cannot be used and the web.config file must be manually modified instead (refer to Citrix Docs for the proper format for this file).

 To summarize the previous section: